 DD: Yes, I’m talking about creating the means and circumstances to create biscuit varieties that combine the health benefits of fruit, for example, with the convenience and taste of a cookie.
 I’m saying why not produce unique new products from world-class factories in numbers and packaging quality that could go anywhere in the world.

 Why not create short-run flexibility; value without waste; machines to handle variety; and above all low-cost robotics that can ensure foolproof quality and handling.
 Why not align the focus of the upcoming Food Processing Zones towards such a vision?
 Why not encourage the co-operative model – as was used so successfully for milk – to work in the biscuit sector for its obvious potential to favorably impact the social sector and deliver health benefits to the population.
 As they say, why not — a paradigm shift?
 Why not consider creating more biscuit markets instead of encouraging the production and sale of pan masala?

 DM: In a way, I think you are thinking of raising the status of the biscuit from simply a functional product, or at best a fun-snack to a kind of “saintly” national icon of nourishment.
 In this context, we have to acknowledge the Parle Glucose biscuit.
 It stands for nourishment.
 It stands for affordability.
 It is a great leveler of social strata.
 Interestingly, the pack graphics have remained largely unchanged over all these years, while the laminate itself has upgraded from the old waxed paper to PP film… Thanks, DD, for this inspiring discussion, and I do hope some of the vision you have described could be made to come true.

-This article was originally published in the May-June 2009 print issue of Packaging South Asia.
+This article was originally published in Packaging South Asia’s May-June 2009 print issue.